gsmj/PySAMP-examples/README.md

 - A deathmatch gamemode
 - Containts example commands

+### Rivershell
+- A "capture flag" - like gamemode
+- Containts example of working with vehicles

 > [!TIP]
-> Note that some gamemodes contain a modified player class, this allows us to get the same class instance in events  /functions and not lose our class instance attributes.
+> Note that some gamemodes contain a modified player class, this allows us to get the same class instance in events / functions and not lose our class instance attributes.
 > You should definitely use this method in your own gamemodes.

 ## Thanks to